-- A temporal browlift improves the contour of the outer part of the eyebrows and the heaviness at the outer corner of the eyes.
+- A Temporal browlift improves the contour of the outer part of the eyebrows and the heaviness at the outer corner of the eyes.
 It is often combined with a facelift and eyelid reduction procedure.

 - For patients with high or tall foreheads, the incision is placed in front of the hairline (pretrichial) so that the forehead is not further lengthened by the operation.

-Our doctors are experienced in all three variations of the browlift operation and will recommend which procedure you would benefit from the most.
+Dr Amira Sanki is experienced in all three variations of the browlift operation and will recommend which procedure you would benefit from the most.

-Staying in hospital for a night can make you more comfortable.
-Most patients are able to leave hospital within one day of surgery.
-Following surgery your skin will be bruised, swollen and numb.
-Your skin can feel tight and you may look “overdone” initially.
-These feelings will improve with time.
 It is recommended that you rest at home for at least one week after the surgery to prevent bleeding and bruising caused by movement, and to allow your wounds to settle.
 Patients in office occupations can return to work after this.

 The fine stitches will be removed one week after surgery, leaving thin, pink scars.
 With time, these scars become paler.